 For a long time, it bugged me, this mug.
 I am an optimistic person by nature, but the slogan “expect the best” put me on edge.
 I’m as much perfectionist as optimist and I’ve learned that always having the highest expectations, the most stringent standards, sets me up for needless stress and disappointment.
 Not what I want from my mug first thing in the morning.
 Most of the time, I prefer a slogan like “Set your intentions, do your work, and accept what comes” even though I know it’s not really mug appropriate.

 I was relieved when I dropped the mug in the sink and the handle snapped off.
 I thought, “That’s what comes of expecting the best.
 Now I can get rid of this stupid thing.”
 But it was such a clean break that it seemed wasteful to throw it out.
 I asked Stewart to glue the handle back on and he very kindly did so, coming back later to tell me that it hadn’t worked well.
 The glue swelled so much that, though the handle holds fast, the repair is awkward, anything but seamless.
 Expect the best, but accept what is.
-It’s perfect.
+Perfect.

 Bergamot Honey Syrup